genia-dev/GeniA/README.md

 ## Introduction

-Genia is an generative AI agent which is base on [OpenAI function calling capability](https://openai.com/blog/function-calling-and-other-api-updates) and is familiar with your tools and company policies
+GeniA is an generative AI agent which is base on [OpenAI function calling capability](https://openai.com/blog/function-calling-and-other-api-updates) and is familiar with your tools and company policies

 ### How does it work?

-### Genia can learn new skills
+### GeniA can learn new skills

-you can add new tools to genia and teach him additional new skills
+you can add new tools to GeniA and teach him additional new skills

 adding a new tool is based on [OpenAI json configuration](https://platform.openai.com/docs/api-reference/chat/create#chat/create-functions) file so we keep it standard to easily import any existing function calling project or any ChatGPT plugin

 the only thing missing is a short description for the model the describe when the function should be used and we prefered keeping it in a separated file - link to tools.yaml

-### Genia is secured
+### GeniA is secured

-Genia is stateless, it keeps its current conversations in memory but you can integrate it to one of your cloud dbs, so no worries of GDPR, SOC-2 and similar we use Open AI API, and it can be easily connected to your own Azure Open AI enviroment genia is 100% open source so you can install it in your own cloud enviroment
+GeniA is stateless, it keeps its current conversations in memory but you can integrate it to one of your cloud dbs, so no worries of GDPR, SOC-2 and similar we use Open AI API, and it can be easily connected to your own Azure Open AI enviroment GeniA is 100% open source so you can install it in your own cloud enviroment

 @uri - secret store